marshallward/accessproject/timeline.rst

   - Confirm configuration and scalability of results

-- 0.1° ACCESS-OM:
+- 0.1° ACCESS-OM: (2 weeks; optional)

-  - Scaling and profiling analysis
+  - Placeholder for any ongoing 0.1° ACCESS-OM issues

-  - Bottleneck diagnosis
+- N216/0.25 ACCESS-CM

-- 1.0° ACCESS-CM
+  - Port existing 0.25° ACCESS-OM work to ACCESS-CM

-  - Scaling and profiling analysis

-  - Bottleneck diagnosis
+  - Initial scalability tests; confirm if CMIP6 runs are possible

 2015H2
 ------

-- 0.25° ACCESS-CM
+- N216/0.25° ACCESS-CM

-  -
+  - Focus on any chnages

 2016H1
 ------

+-

 - MOM: